skvrd/RoboND-Final/writeup.md

 | 1 x 1 layer | 40x40x256 |
 | decoder layer 1 | 80x80x128 |
 | decoder layer 2 | 160x160x64 |

-I also use skipping.
+Some layers are concatenated.
 From Inputs 1 to  decoder level 2.
 From Encoder leyer 1 to decoder layer 1.

 ## Parameters
 1. Learning rate.
 This should be relatively small, so I decide to start with 0.001